Customize error pages

 Any modification you make to these areas impacts all error messages.
 For example, if you modify the font style of the message, the message in all of the error pages then uses the new font style.

-Change the appearance of SIA error pages
+Customize the SIA error pages

 Any modification that you make to an element or item of an error page is applied to all SIA error pages.
 For example, if you select a specific font for the message that is provided in an error page, all error pages use that font for the message.